simonamador/EEG-Channel-Selection-Algorithm/README.md

 14. Task 4

 MNE library is used to extract data.
 The following preprocessing is conducted:

-Frequency filter 8-33 Hz (Mu & Beta waves) Segmentation
+* Frequency filter 8-33 Hz (Mu & Beta waves)
+* Segmentation
-Normalization
+* Normalization

 # Sequential Channel Selection
 A sequential selection algorithm is done selecting channel sets of 1-6 channels.

 # PCA
-The PCA B4 method is applied to select channels which have the highest coefficients on the principal components which hold the mos variance of the signal.
+The PCA B4 method is applied to select channels which have the highest coefficients on the principal components which hold the most variance of the signal.

 # Processing
 Two deep learning classifiers are used, multi-layer perceptron (MLP) and convolutional neural network (CNN).